Boukos/CSCI-3753/Lecture/Lecture2.md

 System Calls :neckbeard::neckbeard:
 --------------------------------
    * a system call is how a program **requests a service** from an operating system's kernel
         - to create a file, the program needs to request a service from the operating system

+   * **API vs. System Call**
+        - Application Programming interface specifies a set of functions that available to an application programmer
+            - example, github provide an API that allows us to type "git push"
+            - Behind the scenes, the function that make up an API typically invoke the actual system calls